Facebook App For Windows 8: How Will FB Look Metro Style?

 The designer approached the platform from a user perspective and focused on specific and custom data while maintaining a visually appealing interface.
 Facebook has done a good job in this, for a long time, but we’re still not seeing the magnitude of what is possible within this powerful platform.

 Fred believes that the design and development of social networking is based on the personal information on user profile.
-And that’s true because we are inundated with banners, advertisements and other media based campaigns that disrupt user mindset.
+And that’s true because we are inundated with banners, advertisements including their digital signage, and other media based campaigns that disrupt user mindset.

 Check out complete gallery.